 - Understand the different physical and mental benefits delivered by yoga

-- Further your own yoga practice by taking part in yoga classes, broaden your knowledge of different yoga styles and begin to make yoga part of your daily life including practicing meditation
+- Further your own yoga practice by taking part in yoga classes, broaden your knowledge of different yoga styles and begin to make yoga part of your daily life including home yoga practice and meditation.
+You will explore the world of yoga beyond the yoga poses, examining the eight limbs of yoga and form a basis on which to develop a yogic lifestyle should you wish

 - Understand basic first aid and how to keep your students safe in a yoga class.
 Gain an insight into medical conditions that would inhibit the practice of hot yoga/yoga, in particular pregnancy